ConstraintLayout/constraintlayout.github.io/layouts/percentlayout.md

 #### Aspect ratio in the editor

 The final use-case of `PercentLayout` that we'll cover is how to make the height of a view a function of its width, or vice versa.
 There is a much fuller explanation of how this works in `ConstraintLayout` [here](../basics/dimensions.md).
-We specify a ratio of the view and ensire that both the `android:layout_width` and `android:layout_height` are set to `match_constraint` or `0dp`:
+We specify a ratio of the view and ensure that both the `android:layout_width` and `android:layout_height` are set to `match_constraint` or `0dp`:

 ![Dimension Ratio](../assets/images/basics/dimension_create.png)